reissbaker/clevergpt/README.md

 large percentage of the nets, it must have learned to generally apply an underlying pattern.

-We train on 2000 randomly generated nets, and use a validation set also of 2000.
+For gpt-3.5-turbo, we train on 2000 randomly generated nets, and use a validation set also of 2000.
 2k samples appears to be good enough to get very close to perfect performance at any size in the training range; originally we trained on 200 samples, which provided near-perfect performance on <10 token nets but could sometimes struggle with ones approaching 21 tokens.
 2000 samples is still far below the 5 trillion valid 21-token inputs, so the model isn't memorizing the outputs, it's just getting better at applying the pattern it's learned.

+For Mistral, we do the same except on 3k samples each.
+Fewer might work too, it just takes an hour and a half on my 4090 to train the LoRA so I haven't tried other sample sizes, and I figured it might need a small boost compared to gpt-3.5-turbo since it's a much smaller model.

 Rather than using the `#A A# #B B#` notation Taelin originally used, we just use `A B C D` as tokens, to avoid possible model tokenization issues.